franciscorafart/distinct-powers/README.md

 # Project Euler 29.
 Distinct powers

-Consider all integer combinations of ab for 2 ≤ a ≤ 5 and 2 ≤ b ≤ 5:
+Consider all integer combinations of a^b for 2 ≤ a ≤ 5 and 2 ≤ b ≤ 5:

 22=4, 23=8, 24=16, 25=32
 32=9, 33=27, 34=81, 35=243